AlwaysBCoding/poketools/NOTES.md

     - Dream Eater
     - Facade
     - Hex
-  - Use faints by performing this move
+  - Use faints by performing this move (simple faint on success flag on move data?)
     - Explosion
     - Final Gambit
     - Healing Wish
+    - Memento
   - Move has custom logic depending on other moves used this turn
     - Fire Pledge
     - Grass Pledge